-Though parents negotiate a fit at all types of schools, the process is particularly salient in Montessori schools because the distinctive pedagogy acts as both a force of attraction for some parents and of repulsion for others.
+Though parents negotiate a fit at all types of schools, the process is particularly salient in Montessori schools because the distinctive pedagogy can elicit strong reactions from parents.
 My research includes two years of participant observation at two school sites and at school choice events around Hartford, 78 interviews with parents, school administrators and policy makers.
-In addition to interviewing a random selection of parents at both schools, asking them about how they engaged (or not) with the school, I also was there when parents picked up their children, at PTA meetings, gardening volunteer sessions, off-site fundraisers and contested parent school leadership races.
 To broaden my findings, I compared my two school sites with a unique data set of the 703 public Montessori schools that have opened (and in some cases closed) in the US since 1912.

 In the final section, I examine how parents’ reaction to Montessori at the two Hartford Montessori magnet schools places them into three groups, and how their sense of fit impacts their interactions with school staff and their feeling of belonging among the parent community.
 I examine how and why parents self-segregate into these groups: those who are self-proclaimed “True believers,” those who are satisfied with the school, those who are conflicted about the school.
 Although at an individual level, it isn’t always predictable who will fall into which camp, broader patterns emerge which called into question previous research suggesting that parental school preferences split along class lines.
 I examine and explain why most believers are white parents who have enrolled their child in the school for the Montessori curriculum, while working class black and Latino parents form the core of the satisfied group, and the most conflicted are the middle class black and Latino parents.